-Bartons came to Bordeaux from Irland in 1772, created negociant company Barton & Guestier (still operating today) and in 1821 they purchased chateau and vineyard in Saint Julien, which they named Langoa Barton.
-Shortly after they acquired another vineyard neighbouring Langoa and named it Leoville Barton.
+Bartons came to Bordeaux from Irland in 1772, created negociant company Barton & Guestier (still operating today), and in 1821 they purchased the chateau and vineyard in Saint Julien, which they named Langoa Barton.
+Shortly after, they acquired another vineyard neighbouring Langoa and called it Leoville Barton.
 However, this vineyard did neither have chateau and winemaking facilities.
-Therefore, both Leoville Barton and Langoa Barton are made at the last mentioned.
+Therefore, both Leoville Barton and Langoa Barton are made at last mentioned.
 They were classified as 2nd respectively 3rd Growth in 1855 classification.

-Both properties are overlooking banks of Gironde river and therefore ensured stable microclimate and minimal risk of frost affecting their vineyards.
-Both are vinified by classic principles without modern gimmicks.
+Both properties overlook Gironde river banks and therefore ensured stable microclimate and minimal risk of frost affecting their vineyards.
+Classic principles vinify both without modern gimmicks.
 You'll not experience a high level of alcohol here - it barely exceeds 13% here.
 Both are matured in 60% new oak for a period of 16 to 18 months.
 Leoville Barton covers 47 ha of vines while Langoa covers 25 ha.

-Both wines are very classic and stylish cool climate Bordeaux wines made for long keeping, with Langoa being more elegant than Leoville because of larger content of Merlot in the blend (18% versus 38%).
+Both wines are very classic and stylish cool climate Bordeaux wines made for long keeping, with Langoa being more elegant than Leoville because of the larger content of Merlot in the blend (18% versus 38%).

 One important thing - both wines are more than reasonably priced!

-Lilian Barton Sartorius speaking to an audience of administrative staff and harvesters on the occasion of Gerbaude lunch, which symbolise the end of the 2019 harvest.
-Took place on the 10th of October 2019.
+Lilian Barton Sartorius is speaking to an audience of administrative staff and harvesters on the occasion of Gerbaude lunch, which symbolise the end of the 2019 harvest.
+It took place on the 10th of October 2019.